-Elizabeth Montague is a Digital Storyteller based in Washington, DC.
-Her passion is using digital media to amplify underrepresented narratives.
-She fundamentally believes in representation and accessible information.
+Liz Montague is a D.C. based cartoonist for The New Yorker and a digital storyteller for an international development foundation.
+She fundamentally believes in representation, accessible information, and drawing your feelings.
 Liz is the first black female cartoonist to be published in The New Yorker.

 - Graduate Assistantship, Creative Writing, Graduate Department of Literature at American University 2018